 I’m inspired by the incredible amount of resiliency I’ve seen where people have gone through these gut-wrenching personal tragedies, and yet they find a way carry-on.
 And it’s not just merely carrying on.
 It’s people with the best possible attitudes, that look at the world and despite their loss, they ask of themselves what they can do for others.
 For example, the founder of Maddie Wright Foundation, Julie Wright, tragically lost her daughter to Fentanyl poisoning.
 Maddie was far too young at 23 years old to be taken from this world.
 Prior to Maddie’s death, I knew nothing about Fentanyl or how it is tied to the opioid crisis we continue to hear more about.
 Today, Fentanyl poisoning is the #1 cause of death for those ages 18 to 45, killing nearly 300K people in the last three years.
 As a result of her loss, Julie started the Maddie Wright Foundation to open the conversation with the community, to lessen the stigma around this topic.
 Aimed at reducing harm through education and other programs, Julie has focused her time and energy on helping others and has done it with unimaginable grace, vulnerability, and heart.
 I remember it was December of 2020, and I was worried about how tough the holidays were going to be for Julie.
 It had only been three months since we laid Maddie to rest.
 I was blown away when Julie told me that she was choosing to come from a place of gratitude to focus on the last 23 Christmases she did have with Maddie instead of this first one she would spend without her.
 It really puts things in perspective and is a testament to how resilient the human spirit can be.
 I challenge you, if you consider yourself to be a lifelong learner, go to https://maddiewrightfoundation.org/ and learn something new.
 You just might save a life with your newfound knowledge.

 I stream Slacker & Steve – Shout out to Alice 105.9 station in Denver.
-They are hys-ter-ical and the work they do for Children’s Hospital is next level stuff.
+Slacker is hys-ter-ical and the work they do for Children’s Hospital is next level stuff.

 As someone who struggled to conceive, I can easily say motherhood has been my greatest adventure to date.
 There is nothing like reexploring the world through the eyes of a child as they experience things for the first time.
-I was fortunate enough to bring my sons (2 & 4 yrs old) out to the European Living Legends of Aviation awards in Austria in 2019 and again in 2022.
-One of my most cherished memories was set over a beautiful backdrop of Austrian peaks, shimmering lake waters with blue skies with contrails.
-Three generations of family gathered on a balcony overlooking St. Wolfgang as jets and vintage aircraft flew overhead.
-The Red Bull pilots, the Flying Bulls, out of Hangar 7 in Salzburg put on a show in the skies that day I wish I could play on repeat.
+I was fortunate enough to bring my sons out to the European Living Legends of Aviation awards in Austria in 2019 and again in 2022.
+One of my most cherished memories was set over a beautiful backdrop of Austrian peaks, with blue skies reflecting in the shimmering lake of St. Wolfgang.
+Three generations of family gathered on a balcony as jets and vintage aircraft flew overhead.
+The Red Bull pilots, the Flying Bulls, out of Hangar 7 in Salzburg put on an airshow in the skies that day I wish I could play on repeat.
 After the event, nothing beat exploring 12th century castles, cobble stone streets and stained-glass churches with my little men in tow.